-I’m a technical advisor with GIZ, where I support the Southern African Development Community (SADC) and its member states on communication and the governance of regional integration.
-I have worked with governments, non-state actors and journalists in Botswana, Lesotho, Malawi, Mozambique, South Africa, Swaziland, Tanzania and Zambia.
+I work for GIZ, currently as a key account manager in the EU liaison office, based in the Frankfurt area.
+From 2014 to 2018, I advised the Southern African Development Community (SADC) on governance of regional integration topics.
+There I worked with governments, non-state actors and journalists in Botswana, eSwatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zambia.

 My background is in communication and international relations.
 I graduated from the University of Dundee with an MA (Hons) in International Relations and History.
 I am also a certified Management Assistant in Marketing Communication.